rladstaetter/plasma/README.md

     fastOptJS

-After entering this command, open plasma.html with your favorite browser.
+After entering this command, open plasma.html with your favorite browser - you should see the javascript demo.

 ## Thanks

-This project was inspired by https://www.bidouille.org/prog/plasma and as such should be mentioned here.
+This project was inspired by https://www.bidouille.org/prog/plasma/ and as such should be mentioned here.

 ## License

-See [LICENSE].
+MIT